OWASP/DevGuide/03-Build/0x04-SessionManagement.md

 The following test cases relate to specific attack vectors on REST-based sessions.

 ### Simple session authentication with signing
-It is possible that your REST system does not require any particular session data and simply needs to authenticate each request to ensure that the client is authorised to use the service or endpoint.
+It is possible that your REST system does not require any particular session data and simply needs to authenticate each request to ensure that the client is authorized to use the service or endpoint.
 This requires at the very least a reliable way of obscuring login credentials, that must necessarily be passed in.

 The password/secret should NEVER be passed in the query string, which can be exposed by caches, search engines and in the browser.

 At a minimum, SSL/TLS should be used to secure the endpoints.
 In most cases, if you do NOT use SSL/TLS, many authentication systems are vulnerable to network sniffing.
-Even if the password/secret is obscured in some way, an attacker can often easily replay the request with the obscured data and still achieve unauthorised access to the service.
+Even if the password/secret is obscured in some way, an attacker can often easily replay the request with the obscured data and still achieve unauthorized access to the service.

 The recommended way to pass the password or secret into the system is by using some kind of message authentication code (MAC) and instead of using the secret directly, using it to sign the remainder of the request.
 By doing this, the server can repeat the process without the secret actually being passed (it is pre-shared) and this will verify that the secret is correct and that the request has not been tampered with.
 If the date/time is also used in generating the signature, it will also reduce the replay window although you will have to account for slight differences in the time between client and server due to incorrect time settings and network latency.